mrgarvitoffice/LearnMint-Ai/README.md

 6. After deployment, the Firebase CLI will provide you with the **Hosting URL**.

 7.  **CRITICAL: Environment Variables for Deployed App (App Hosting)**:
-    When Firebase builds your Next.js app for App Hosting, it **does not automatically use your local `.env` file for the running backend functions.** You need to set up environment variables for your deployed application in the Google Cloud Console.
+    When Firebase builds your Next.js app for App Hosting, it **does not automatically use your local `.env` file OR hardcoded values from `src/lib/firebase/config.ts` for the running backend functions.** You need to set up environment variables for your deployed application in the Google Cloud Console.
     *   Go to your Firebase project in the Google Cloud Console: `https://console.cloud.google.com/run?project=YOUR_PROJECT_ID` (replace `YOUR_PROJECT_ID` with your Firebase project ID).
     *   Find your App Hosting service.
     *   Edit the service configuration (usually "Edit & Deploy New Revision").